-We recommend the Ortofon|Serato S-120 cartridges for use with Scratch Live.
+We recommend the Ortofon | Serato S-120 cartridges for use with Scratch Live.
 These employ revolutionary new cantilever suspension, which delivers high output volume, unrivaled tracking ability and low record wear.

-NOTE: To keep up with the latest tips, visit the Official Scratch Live Forum online at serato.com.
+NOTE: To keep up with the latest tips, visit the Official Scratch Live Forum.